Grant Nicholas: Solo career

 In early 2014, Grant Nicholas announced that he was recording a solo album.
-The song "Soul Mates" premiered on the Dermot O'Leary show on Radio 2 on Saturday May 31.
+The song "Soul Mates" premiered on the Dermot O'Leary show on Radio 2 on Saturday 31 May.
 The same track was made available for a limited time as a free download.

 His debut solo album Yorktown Heights was released on 11 August 2014, via Popping Candy, although in Japan it was released a few months earlier on Victor.
 Yorktown Heights was produced, written and played by Grant in his North London Treehouse Studio, The Crypt (London) and Angelic Studios in Banbury.
 Help at the controls came from Sam Miller & Brian Sperber at his Ansons Pocket Studio in Yorktown Heights, upstate New York.

 The idea to record a solo album, came about after Feeder's gig at the Brixton Academy in late 2012.
 During this time Grant decided after 20 years without any time off, give Feeder a break for a short time while deciding to use the time to record and promote a solo album.
 After shows in July and June 2014 at The Slaughtered Lamb and Sebright Arms in London, Yorktown Heights charted at #29 on the UK album charts, which was seen as a success due to a lack of promotion from mainstream and alternative radio, while reviews mainly came from lesser known sources.

 After the release of the album, Grant continued to tour and played the Fuji Rock Festival in Japan along the way.
 After ending 2014 with a show at the Islington Assembly Hall, Grant announced that due to the success of the album and supporting tour, alongside how much he's enjoyed the experience, more solo shows were announced for 2015.

 After the 2015 tour, a mini-album titled Black Clouds was released before the "Everyday Society" single was released for Record Store Day, bringing Grant's solo career to a close.
 Feeder later resumed activity with their 2016 album All Bright Electric, and the 2017 compilation album The Best of Feeder which included new material on the bonus album Arrow.
 Both albums featured tracks originally intended for the solo album, but were re-recorded for Feeder ("Slint" and "Veins", which maintains the original vocal track).
 Some have yet to see the light of day, being "Rats" and "The Wall's Around Us".

 Grant would later close down Popping Candy and Big Teeth Music, before closing down his solo career website and Twitter handle.

 Personal life

 Nicholas has a Japanese wife named Kana.
-They had their first child, a girl named Hanna Sky, in 2005 and their second child, a boy named Ko Marley, in 2007.
+They had their first child, a girl named Hana Sky, in 2005 and their second child, a boy named Ko Marley, in 2007.
 They live together in Crouch End, London.
 He is also follower of football and supports Arsenal F.C. although he also once admitted he does not follow the sport as much as his bandmates.
-He does, however, consider himself an "old school" gamer.
+He considers himself an "old school" gamer.